muhdlaziem/barcode-scanner/README.md

 ```

 ### 2.0 Introduction
 QR code is simply method that user can use to visit any particular websites without the need of typing the whole address.
 Mostly, businesses are using QR codes as a tool for marketing their company.
 QR code needs QR Scanner or QR Reader to utilize its functionality.
 There are a lot of QR codes application scanners with variety of features.
 Even though, there are a lot of QR scanners out there, they do not simply provide a simple and a good user experience.
+This particluar project is included QR Generator which very convenience for those who wants to create a QR Code.

 ### 3.0 Objective
-1. The main objective for the application is to help user utilizing the QR code simplicity
+1. The main objective for the application is to help user utilizing the QR code simplicity.
-2. To create a simple and user friendly application
+2. To create a simple and user friendly application.
-3. To help user to save any url that user might want to use in future.
+3. To help user to save / delete any url that user might want to use in future.
+4. To help user generate their own QR Code.
 ### 4.0 Features and Functionalities
 Features
 * Barcode/ QR Code Scanner